ankeesler/btool/doc/plan.md

 - Profile - where are the bottle necks?
 - Use valgrind to check memory leaks (or -fsanitize= with clang?)
+- Check that files are linted in ci.

 ## Bugs